usbarmory/usbarmory/hardware/mark-two-debug-accessory/README.md

 USB armory Mk II debug I/Os
 ===========================

+*NOTE*: the connection between the debug accessory and the target is supported only with the same orientation for both top layers (side with components for the accessory, side with LEDs for the USB armory).

 The following table summarizes the available configurations on the USB armory Mk II through debug accessory mode, which are exposed on its Type-C receptacle port.